thomas-planchard/moonshotProject/Docs/Functional/Functional.md

 - Real-time emission data, steps, and calorie information are stored for historical tracking.
 - The user has earned coins, explored offers in the store, and potentially made eco-friendly choices based on the application's suggestions.

-This use case illustrates how EcoGo provides a comprehensive and gamified experience for users to actively track, understand, and reduce their carbon footprint while gaining tangible rewards and contributing to environmental sustainability.
+This use case illustrates how EcoGo provides an experience for users to actively track, understand, and reduce their carbon footprint while gaining tangible rewards and contributing to environmental sustainability.

 ### 1.3 Personas